Remake0992/Remake0992.github.io/_tabs/about.md

 Hey!
 Welcome to my site.
 My name is Collen Saunders.
 I currently reside in Greensboro, North Carolina.

-I am an IT professional who has a deep passsion for learning new things.
-I am particularly interested in cloud architecture, though I can really get lost in anything.
+I am an IT professional and stereotypical 'tech bro' who has a deep passsion for what I do.
+I am particularly interested in private cloud architecture and AI applications.
 I have four years of experience in the Information Technology field.
-In addition to IT-related areas of study, I study Japanese and have a chronic self-hosting addiciton.
+In addition to IT-related areas of study, I study Japanese and have a chronic home-lab addiciton.

 I am currently pursuing a bachelors of Information Science at the University of North Carolina at Greensboro.
 I'm expected to graduate in 2027.
 After graduation, I plan to move to Japan.

-I have a strong passion for all gadgets, especially those that promote productivity and focus.
+I have a strong passion for all tech, especially those that promote productivity and focus.
 I'm sorry if you've been subjected to one of my rants.

 ### Certifications I am actively pursuing: